 If you smell gas or fumes you should always:

-Our fully qualified gas engineers carry out a gas safety check & service every 12 months to make sure everything is working properly and to keep your running costs as low as possible.
-Only Gas Safe registered engineers are authorised to work on gas appliances - residents should always check an engineers' card.
+As part of your home safety check our fully qualified gas engineers carry out a gas safety check and service every 12 months to make sure everything is working properly and to keep your running costs as low as possible.
+Only Gas Safe registered engineers are authorised to work on gas appliances - residents should always check an engineers’ card.

 We are installing CO detectors to all properties as part of our annual gas safety check and service.